tvmai/tvmai.github.io/_posts/2018-10-03-auto-tune-all.md

 and the loop continues.
 This way, we search for fast kernels iteratively.

 The below figure compares traditional auto-tuning and AutoTVM.
-The major difference is that AutoTVM
+The major difference is that AutoTVM is
 - **Scalable** to heterogenous cluster of devices
 - **Learning** to optimize tensor programs with a transferable machine learning cost model